dunyuliu/EQdyna/README.md

 ### Batch file preparation on ADA

-Here is an example of a batch file to submit jobs on ADA.
-The key word is BSUB and contexts after ## is commented.
+Here is an example of the batch file, runeqdyna.txt to submit jobs on ADA.
+The key word is #BSUB and contexts after # is commented.

 ```
 #BSUB -J job.name